Rafael Márquez

-Rafael Márquez Álvarez ([rafaˈel ˈmaɾkes]; born 13 February 1979) is a Mexican football manager and former player who played as a defender.
-He is the current manager of Spanish team Barcelona Atlètic.
+Rafael Márquez Álvarez ([rafaˈel ˈmaɾkes]; born 13 February 1979) is a Mexican football coach and former player who played as a defender.
+He is currently the assistant coach of the Mexico national team.
 Nicknamed El Káiser, he is regarded as the best defender in Mexico's history and one of the best Mexican players of all time.

-Márquez began his career with Atlas in 1996, playing in over 70 games with the club before moving to France in 1999 with Monaco, where he won the Ligue 1 title.
-In 2003, Márquez transferred to Barcelona, becoming the first ever Mexican to represent the club.
-He would go on to play in over 200 games during seven seasons with the Blaugrana, winning numerous championships.
-In 2006, he became the first Mexican player to win the UEFA Champions League when Barcelona defeated Arsenal in the final.
-In 2010, Márquez joined the New York Red Bulls of Major League Soccer.
-After being released from the club in 2012, he moved back to Mexico, this time to play for León, captaining the team to back-to-back Liga MX titles in 2013 and 2014.
-Márquez then transferred to Hellas Verona of the Italian Serie A. He returned to boyhood club Atlas in 2015, and announced his retirement from football in April 2018.
+Márquez began his career with Atlas in 1996, playing in over 70 games with the club before moving to France in 1999 with Monaco, where he won a Ligue 1 title.
+In 2003, Márquez joined Barcelona, becoming the first ever Mexican to represent the club.
+He would go on to play in over 240 games during seven seasons with the Blaugrana and win numerous honors, including four La Liga titles and two UEFA Champions League titles.
+In 2006, he became the first Mexican player to win the Champions League when Barcelona defeated Arsenal in the final.
+In 2010, Márquez joined Major League Soccer club New York Red Bulls.
+After being released from the club in 2012, he returned to his native Mexico, this time to play for León, captaining the team to back-to-back Liga MX titles in 2013 and 2014.
+Márquez then transferred to Hellas Verona of the Italian Serie A. He returned to his boyhood club Atlas in 2015, and announced his retirement from football in April 2018.

-Márquez is the third most-capped player in the history of the Mexico national football team, earning 147 caps throughout his career.
+Márquez is the fourth most-capped player in the history of the Mexico national football team, earning 147 caps throughout his career.
 In 2018, he became only the fourth player to play for his national team in five consecutive editions of the FIFA World Cup, alongside compatriot Antonio Carbajal, Lothar Matthäus, and Gianluigi Buffon, appearing in the 2002, 2006, 2010, 2014, and 2018 tournaments.
 He is also the Mexican player with the most World Cup matches played with 19.
 With the national team, Márquez won the 1999 FIFA Confederations Cup, and the 2003 and 2011 editions of the CONCACAF Gold Cup.

 Club career

 Atlas

-Márquez began his career with Atlas, for whom he debuted in October 1996 at only 17 years of age.
+Márquez began his career with Atlas, making his debut in October 1996 at only 17 years of age.
 Márquez rose to prominence while with Atlas, making 77 appearances for the team and being runner-up in the league, losing the final against Toluca on penalties during the Verano 1999 tournament.

 Monaco

-After playing the 1999 Copa América with Mexico, Márquez joined French club AS Monaco for a reported US$6 million.
+After playing the 1999 Copa América with Mexico, Márquez joined French club Monaco for a reported US$6 million.
 He made his debut on 14 August against Bastia.
-In his first season, Monaco won the league title, with Márquez being named in the Ligue 1 team of the season.
+In his first season, Monaco won the Ligue 1 (then known as the French Division 1) title, with Márquez being named in the league's Team of the Season.
 He went on to play in 109 matches with Monaco over four seasons, winning the Coupe de la Ligue as well.